-Cultivating the Wisdom of Presence: An Interview with Janet Stone
+Cultivating the Wisdom of Presence: Talking with Janet Stone

 Janet Stone is a San Francisco-based vinyasa yoga teacher.
 After 11 years in the Los Angeles film industry, Janet traveled to India, the birthplace of her grandfather, where she dedicated herself to conscious evolution through yoga.
 She and her writing have been featured in print and online, including in Yoga Journal, Origin, Mantra, and MindBodyGreen.